buildingbeautifuluis/buildingbeautifuluis.github.io/03-Chapter-3-Information-Architecture.md

 <!-- 3,011 Words -->

 **I’m currently working on this chapter (Monday, 22 July, 2019).
-I hope to have it in a fully readable form by tomorrow morning.
-For now, it needs a great deal of work, so isn't worth reading.
+I hope to have it in a fully readable form by tomorrow afternoon.
+For now, it needs a great deal of work, so it's definitely not worth reading.
 I'm in it for the long haul…!**

 **As I’ve noted in the [overview](https://github.com/buildingbeautifuluis/bbuis/blob/master/00-Overview.md), this is a work in progress and I’m sharing it here in draft form.
 The book isn’t finished, but I hope the draft content I’m providing has some value as I finalise the chapters.**